arielgee/Sage-Like/.misc/tasks.md

   * for new feed/folder the dialog provides a checkbox for 'Insert inside selected folder' when selected item is a folder
 * convert suspendBookmarksEventHandler() to a single call function
 * replace all classList.add\remove pairs with classList.toggle( String [, force] )
-* dingbats folder in preferencefeeds folder. a BLACK DIAMOND was the best I could find
+* dingbats folder in preference feeds folder. a BLACK DIAMOND was the best I could find
 * preference -> sidebar colors: write the captions in the color input.
 NO
 * refine the infobar. + left-to-right support
 * mark feed as un-visited